uppsala-makerspace/laser_cutter_guide/docs/steps/setup_laser_physically.md

 tags:
   - procedure
   - step
+  - laser
+  - setup
-  - overview
+  - physically
 ---

-# Setup laser
+# Setup laser physically

-We need to set up the laser.

-## Setup the COM port

-## Setup the height

 Take the spacer from the bottom-left of the enclosure.